 Results showed that the passionflower combination was as effective as Ambien at improving sleep quality (

 Summary Drinking passionflower tea may improve overall sleep quality.
 Also, passionflower in conjunction with valerian root and hops may reduce symptoms of insomnia.

 Magnolia is a flowering plant that has been around for over 100 million years.

 Magnolia tea is made mostly from the bark of the plant but also consists of some dried buds and stems.

-Traditionally, magnolia was used in Chinese medicine for various symptoms, including abdominal discomfort, nasal congestion and stress relief.
+Traditionally, magnolia was used in Chinese medicine to alleviate various symptoms, including abdominal discomfort, nasal congestion, and stress.

-It is now regarded worldwide for its antianxiety and sedative effects.
+It’s now regarded worldwide for its anti-anxiety and sedative effects.

 Honokiol is said to work by modifying GABA receptors in your brain, which may increase sleepiness.